YMonnier/docker-java-postgres/README.md

-# Link Two Containers Java - Postgres wich Docker-Compose
+# Link Two Containers Java - Postgres with Docker-Compose

 **This branch uses the docker-compose allowing to define and run multi-container applications**